 How can anyone be expected to find a steady staple of quality French speaking out of that morass?

 Let Superprof filter results of the series of podcasts available for the beginner, the intermediate French speaker and for those who understand advanced French.
+All to help you along in your French lessons.

 The thing about learning French in particular is that resources abound!
 In print and online, you'll find no lack of French learning materials, especially as compared to many other languages.